 - Numerical Skills and Processes

 - Financial Literacy

 - Planning and Organising

 - Measurement Representation and Design

-- Preparing for Work

 - Skill practice using worksheets, bookwork, online math programs.

 - Tests to gauge understanding and knowledge.

 - Application tasks and projects

 - Investigations

 - Use of software such as EXCEL.

 The satisfactory completion of the Year 10 Mathematics - Applied course enables students to: